SiteMorph/protostore/README.md

 ----------

 6.0.0
-* Migrate to protobuf 2.6.1 the last supported version for protobuf 2.*.
+* Restructure the protostore changes to separate out storage engines.

 5.*
 * Migrated to proto3 however this introduced a number of issues with 'hasField'